GoogleCloudPlatform/healthcare/ehr/hl7/mllp_adapter/README.md

 ## Deployment

-Before deploying the docker image to GKE you will need to publish the image to a registry.
+Before deploying the docker image to GKE you need to publish the image to a registry.
 First modify `BUILD.bazel` to replace `my-project` and `my-image` with real values, then run:

 ```bash
 bazel run :image_push